 Recipes from our Community

 Need more inspiration?
-Here are a few options from some members of our community:
+Here are a few Original Whole30 smoothie recipes from our community.

 Good Morning, Get Moving Smoothie (From Lindsay R.)

 1 banana (or 2 c. frozen mixed berries)

 Turmeric Cinnamon Apple Smoothie (From Meghan M.)

 2 cups spinach

 1 tsp cinnamon